With no bubble in place, football season, college and NFL, in jeopardy with rising COVID rates

 I think it’s fair to consider if the Pac-12 and Big Ten, so roundly criticized and even ridiculed for remaining shuttered when other conferences sprang back into action, will be vindicated for their cautious approach.
 They waited until daily, conference-wide rapid testing was available, which should help mitigate breakouts.

 The key word is “should.”
 Anyone who presumes to have COVID conquered is setting themselves up for a rude awakening.
 We’ve had a lot of those lately in the football world.
-It’s a pervasive backdrop of anxiety that’s we’re going to have to accept as part of the world of college and pro football in 2020.
+It’s a pervasive backdrop of anxiety that we’re going to have to accept as part of the world of college and pro football in 2020.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.